 What's Not So Great About Roma Laundry Detergent

-- Can not be used in front load or top load high-efficiency (HE) washers.
+- Should not be used in front load or top load high-efficiency (HE) washers

 Roma Laundry Detergent

-Roma laundry detergent is phosphate-free and comes in a powdered formula.
+Roma Laundry Detergent is phosphate-free and comes in a powdered formula.
+Listed ingredients are:

 - Cleaning Agent - Lineal Anionic Surfactant